slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Major breakthrough in nuclear fusion

+2022-12-22

+### Transistors are civilization’s invisible infrastructure

+2022-12-22

+### Wild mammals are making a comeback in Europe

+2022-12-22

 ### Lab-grown blood is near

 2022-10-22